 NPC disease is a rare, genetic and progressive disease that impairs the ability of the body to move cholesterol and other fatty substances (lipids) inside the cells.
 The result is an accumulation of lipids within the body’s tissue, including the brain tissue, causing damage to the affected areas.
 The symptoms upon onset of NPC vary from fatality during the first months after birth to a progressive disorder not diagnosed until adulthood.
 The disease affects neurologic and psychiatric functions as well as various internal organs.
 NPC is usually fatal and the majority of individuals with the disease die before the age of 20.
 Adults diagnosed with NPC are more likely to present with dementia or psychiatric symptoms.

-Market potential for NPC
+Prevalence for NPC

 Based on the prevalence described above the number of potential NPC patients in the United States and in the EU is conservatively estimated to between 1,000 and 2,000 individuals in total.
 Diagnostic challenges may affect the number of potential patients.
 However, a treatment option could also increase awareness of the disease and assist in identifying more cases.

-Gaucher is a rare, inherited metabolic disorder causing certain sugar (glucose) containing fat (lipids and especially glycolipids) to abnormally accumulate in the lysosomes of cells, especially within the bone marrow, spleen and liver, due to the lack of a certain enzyme (glucocerebrosidase).
+Gaucher disease is a rare, inherited metabolic disorder causing certain sugar (glucose) containing fat (lipids and especially glycolipids) to abnormally accumulate in the lysosomes of cells, especially within the bone marrow, spleen and liver, due to the lack of a certain enzyme (glucocerebrosidase).
 The symptoms vary greatly from patient to patient with some patients having few or no symptoms while others may experience significant complications.
-The usual symptoms of Gaucher include an abnormally enlarged liver and/or spleen (hepatosplenomegaly), low levels of circulating red blood cells (anemia) and blood cells promoting clotting (thrombocytopenia) and skeletal abnormalities.
-Like NPC, Gaucher is an autosomal recessive disorder.
+The usual symptoms of Gaucher disease include an abnormally enlarged liver and/or spleen (hepatosplenomegaly), low levels of circulating red blood cells (anemia) and blood cells promoting clotting (thrombocytopenia) and skeletal abnormalities.
+Like NPC, Gaucher disease is an autosomal recessive disorder.

-Based on the prevalence above the total number of Gaucher patients in the United States and EU is conservatively estimated at between 10,000 and 15,000 individuals.
-Of the total market, Orphazyme focuses on the 10-30% with Gaucher type 2 or type 3, as well as type 1 patients with neurological symptoms as the treatment needs of these groups are not met by current treatment options.
+Based on the prevalence above the total number of Gaucher disease patients in the United States and EU is conservatively estimated at between 10,000 and 15,000 individuals.
+Of the total market, Orphazyme focuses on the 10-30% with Gaucher disease type 2 or type 3, as well as type 1 patients with neurological symptoms as the treatment needs of these groups are not met by current treatment options.